 This team of selected influential NCRA members will be tasked with sharing the brand and mission of NCRA and court reporting and captioning by reposting and commenting on NCRA news, news of the profession, culture/brand personality meme images, NCRA events, and more throughout their own platforms and following.

 Creative Content Task Force

-The Creative Content Task Force will take the lead in producing content rich videos to be shared on NCRA’s social media outlets for the purpose of sharing with members and targeted outside organizations.
+The Creative Content Task Force, a subgroup of the Brand Ambassadors Council, will take the lead in producing content-rich videos to be shared on NCRA’s social media outlets for the purpose of sharing with members and targeted outside organizations.

 The Captioning Committee identifies, develops, and updates programs, products, and services for the broadcast and CART captioning communities.